Chuck Templeton: GrubHub

-Templeton was the founding Chairman and served as an advisor for GrubHub, now GrubHub Seamless, which went public in April of 2014.
+Templeton was the founding chairman and an advisor for GrubHub, now GrubHub Seamless, which went public in April of 2014.

 OhSoWe.com

 In 2004, Templeton co-founded OhSoWe.com, a site that allowed neighbors to trade or rent items like tools or sporting equipment among each other.

 Getable

-Former Board Member of Getable, Inc. which simplifies the process of renting construction equipment.
+He served as former board member of Getable, Inc.

 Impact Engine

-Templeton is an Investment Committee Member at Impact Engine, a venture capital and private equity firm investing in companies driving positive impact in economic empowerment, education, environmental sustainability, and health.
+Templeton is an investment committee member at Impact Engine.

 Juhl Energy, Inc.

 Templeton has been a board member of Juhl Energy, Inc. since April 9, 2014.
-The company services a wide variety of wind projects and renewable energy developments.

 Piece & Co., Inc.

-Former Board Member of Piece & Co., Inc., which promoted sustainable employment for women in developing countries through the sale of handmade fabrics to high end designers.
+He was a former Board Member of Piece & Co., Inc., which promoted sustainable employment for women in developing countries through the sale of handmade fabrics to high end designers.

 ThinkCERCA, Inc.

-Former Board Member of ThinkCERCA, Inc., a literacy and critical thinking software company.
+He was a former Board Member of ThinkCERCA, Inc., a literacy and critical thinking software company.

-S2G Ventures
+S2G

-In 2015, Templeton co-founded and currently (as of January 2016) serves as co-Managing Director of the S2G Ventures (Seed to Growth) venture fund.
-The fund focuses on “soil to shelf” businesses within food and agriculture, including companies that deliver locally produced, nutritious, organic foods.
+In 2014, Templeton co-founded S2G, a multi-stage investment firm focused on venture and growth-stage businesses across food & agriculture, oceans, and energy.